Alan-LZhang/AZ-finance/content/publication/example/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Sean Cao
+- Kai Du
+- Baozhong Yang
 - admin
-- Robert Ford

 # Author notes (optional)
 author_notes: